PelionIoT/mbl-docs/Docs/tutorials/mbl_cli.md

    $ mbl-firmware-update-manager -i /scratch/payload.tar
    ```

-   This will automatically reboot the device after the rootfs update.
+   The device will automatically reboot after the rootfs update.
-   It is recommended to delete old `tar` files from the `scratch` partition after update finish.
+   It is recommended to delete old tar files from the `scratch` partition after updates finish.

-   In order to see the help menu run
+   In order to see `mbl-firmware-update-manager`'s help menu run:

    ```
    $ mbl-firmware-update-manager -h